pwncollege/linux-luminarium/chaining/script/DESCRIPTION.md

 hacker@dojo:~$
 ```

-You can see that the shell script executed both commands, creating and printing the `pwn` file.
+As shown, the shell script executed both commands, creating and printing the `pwn` file.

 Now, it's your turn!
-Same as last level, run `/challenge/pwn` and then `/challenge/college`, but this time in a shell script called `x.sh`, then run it with `bash`!
+Just like the previous level, create a shell script named `x.sh` that runs `/challenge/pwn` followed by `/challenge/college`, and then execute it using `bash`!

 ---
-**NOTE:** We haven't yet talked about Linux's amazing array of competent command line file editors.
+**NOTE:** We haven't discussed Linux's rich selection of capable command-line text editors yet.
 For now, feel free to use the `Text Editor` application in Desktop mode (`Applications->Accessories->Text Editor`) or the default editor in the VSCode Workspace!